-Signing up for the Pro plan gets you unlimited bandwidth and access to the full 45 locations.
-It's a little more expensive than most at $7.50 (£6) a month paid annually, but there are loads of apps and you can install it on as many devices as you need – another uncommon bonus there.
+If you do opt for a commercial offering, there’s a limited selection.
+Signing up for the Pro plan gets you unlimited bandwidth and access to the full 100 locations.
+At the time of writing the price was $4.08 (£2.90) a month paid annually (or $3.70 a month paid biennially), but there are loads of apps and you can install it on as many devices as you need – another uncommon bonus there.

 VPNs don’t come any easier to use than this